ruby-grape/grape/README.md

 ## Stable Release

-You're reading the documentation for the stable release of Grape, 2.2.0.
+You're reading the documentation for the stable release of Grape, **2.1.1**.
 Please read [UPGRADING](UPGRADING.md) when upgrading from a previous version.
-The current stable release is [2.1.0](https://github.com/ruby-grape/grape/blob/v2.1.0/README.md).

 ## Project Resources